lsst-sqre/sqr-037/index.rst

 Traffic between pods is unrestricted, increasing the chances of lateral movement inside each cluster.
 The current cluster configurations do not follow the `Google recommended security practices <https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster>`__.

+The pod configurations maintained by SQuaRE do not have security hardening settings and are not scanned for Kubernetes best practices.
+Pods may therefore be running with more privileges than they need.

 Mitigations
 """""""""""